Stephen M. Stoll was appointed to the Public Service Commission by Missouri Governor Jay Nixon in December of 2011.

 In 2005, Stoll returned to Jefferson County to serve as the City Administrator of Festus, Missouri, a position he held for four years.

 In 2009, Stoll was named Director of Administration for Jefferson County, Missouri, becoming the first director to serve under the Home Rule Charter of Jefferson County.

 Commissioner Stoll is a member of the National Association of Regulatory Utility Commissioners where he serves on the Committee on Electricity and the Subcommittee on Nuclear Issues-Waste Disposal.
-He also serves as the Missouri Public Service Commission’s representative on the Regional State Committee for the Southwest Power Pool (SPP), and currently serves as the RSC president and as chairman of the Regional Allocation Review Task Force (RARTF).
+Stoll also serves as the Missouri Public Service Commission’s representative on the Regional State Committee (RSC) for the Southwest Power Pool (SPP), and currently serves as the RSC president and as chairman of the Regional Allocation Review Task Force (RARTF).

 Stoll is a veteran of the U.S. Army.
 He holds a Bachelor of Arts degree in political science from the University of Missouri-Columbia and a Master of Education degree from the University of Missouri-St. Louis.

 Stoll worked as a classroom teacher in Jefferson County schools, where he taught social studies for 20 years.
 He was first elected to public office in Crystal City, Missouri, where he served on the City Council from 1983 to 1992.